For the complete documentation index, see llms.txt.

 VariableUse

-CAMUNDA_DATA_SECONDARY_STORAGE_TYPESelects the backend family: rdbms, elasticsearch, or opensearch.
+CAMUNDA_DATA_SECONDARY_STORAGE_TYPESelects elasticsearch or opensearch.

-CAMUNDA_DATA_SECONDARY_STORAGE_ELASTICSEARCH_URLEndpoint for Elasticsearch when type=elasticsearch.
+CAMUNDA_DATA_SECONDARY_STORAGE_ELASTICSEARCH_URLEndpoint for Elasticsearch.

-CAMUNDA_DATA_SECONDARY_STORAGE_OPENSEARCH_URLEndpoint for OpenSearch when type=opensearch.
+CAMUNDA_DATA_SECONDARY_STORAGE_OPENSEARCH_URLEndpoint for OpenSearch.

 For additional secondary storage settings, see Configure secondary storage and Configure RDBMS for manual installations.